July 25. Kazinform's timeline of major events

 EVENTS

-1957 – The Institute of Nuclear Physics of the KazSSR Academy of Sciences is formed on the basis on the Physics and Technology Institute of the Kazakh SSR Academy of Sciences.

-1991 – The first issue of the Orenburg regional newspaper ‘Zhana Aikap’ sees the light.

 2007 - «People's Hero» National Award is established in Kazakhstan.
-This award is presented for the highest achievements in serving the society and the people of Kazakhstan.
+This neither state, nor political award is presented for the highest achievements in serving the society, the people of Kazakhstan.

-2011 - The Embassy of the Republic of Estonia opens doors in Astana (now – Nur-Sultan).
-Margus Solenson is appointed as Chargé d'Affaires of Estonia.
+2011 - The Embassy of the Republic of Estonia opens doors in Astana.
+Margus Solenson was appointed as Chargé d'Affaires of Estonia.
 The Estonian Embassy monitors the political and economic relations with Kazakhstan and provides consular services to Kazakhstanis and permanent residents of Kazakhstan.

 2013 - Kazakhstani boxer and Olympic champion Serik Sapiyev is awarded the UNESCO Champion for Sport title in recognition of his exceptional sport achievements, making him the 13th athlete in the world to receive the title.